brennancheung/volgenic/12-game-dev/README.md

 that I immediately thinking in those terms.
 However, I'm not bound by the normal React limitations.
 I didn't investigate it much because I didn't really need `context` but I think in future

+Passing in `scope` got cumbersome and ended up with a lot of "prop drilling".
+I think instead, I can just use an `import scope`.
+I will experiment with that in my next design.